 Faculty/Institute: Faculty of Environment

 Course title: General Economics

 Course code: KSPV/0ECNE

 ECTS: 8

 Level of course: bachelor

 Teacher: Ing.
 Jakub Vosátka, Ph.D.

 Term: Winter, summer

 Language of instruction: English

-Lectures/exercises: 2/1 per week
+Lectures/exercises: 2 per week

 Completion: exam

 Course goal: Introducing the basics of economic science.

-Abstract: The General economics course is as a first-level introduction to the economic science.
+Abstract: The General economics course is a first-level introduction to the economic science.
+Students learn to understand causes and impacts of basic economic phenomena on economic reality.
 The course consists of the two parts.
 The first part is focused at microeconomics, where students get acquainted with the behaviour of basic market agents, i.e. households and firms.
-The second part of the course is devoted to the macroeconomic issues, considering the economic role of the state from viewpoints of different economic schools.
+The second part of the course is focused on the macroeconomic issues, considering the economic role of the state from viewpoints of different economic schools when facing such economic phenomena as inflation, unemployment, international trade, and so on.